 FPIC as a Process: An FPIC process ensures the implementation of the FPIC principle in order to protect the right of Indigenous Peoples to make decisions on their traditional/ancestral lands that may be affected by development.
 In the context of FSC and forest management in Canada, an FPIC process may be defined as a mutually agreed and culturally appropriate engagement activity based on the recognition of the right to FPIC and where the final objective of the engagement activity is to obtain consent for specific forest management activities.

 A comprehensive FPIC Guidance document is scheduled to be released with the new National Forest Management Standard in 2018.

 How will FSC incorporate FPIC into its forest management standards?

 FSC Canada is working to improve and strengthen forest certification requirements with the primary goal of increasing meaningful and tangible benefits of certification for Aboriginal Peoples and the forest sector as a whole in Canada.

 To do this, FSC Canada is working towards effectively adapting the principles of FPIC and strengthening forest certification requirements in the new National Forest Management Standard.

 Concurrent to the release of the National Forest Management Standard, FSC Canada will also release an FPIC Guidance document to assist certificate holders, Indigenous communities and stakeholders in understanding the application of FPIC.

-Draft 1 of the FPIC Guidance document is currently open for public consultation.
-Both the National Forest Management Standard and the FPIC Guidance document are scheduled to be finalized in 2017.
+Both the National Forest Management Standard and the FPIC Guidance document are scheduled to be finalized in 2018.